Protecting Human Rights in Supply Chains

 Kazuko Ito is founder and vice president of Human Rights Now, president of Human Rights Now New York, and an attorney at law.
 She serves as chair of the Gender Equality Committee of the Japan Federation of Bar Associations, and is a board member of the Gender Law Society and International Human Rights Law Society in Japan.
 Ms. Ito has written numerous books and articles on human rights issues, including “Wrongful Convictions and Criminal Justice Reform in Japan” in the University of Cincinnati Law Review and a chapter in the book “The Global Me Too Movement: How Social Media Propelled a Historic Movement and How the Law Responded” (2020).
 She has an LL.B from Waseda University and is currently a doctoral researcher there.
 Ms. Ito was a visiting scholar at NYU School of Law in 2005.

 Akiko Sato is a Japanese lawyer and business and human rights specialist currently based in Bangkok.
-She is a fellow at the Asia Centre, a Bangkok think tank focusing on politics and human rights in Asia, and has participated in projects of the UNDP and Human Rights Now.
+She is a member of the steering committee of the Business and Human Rights Lawyers Network Japan and the Business and Human Rights Working Group of the Japan Federation of Bar Associations, and has participated in projects of the UNDP and Human Rights Now.
 She holds an MA in development studies from Erasmus University Rotterdam and a JD from Hitotsubashi University in Tokyo.

 About the moderator: